Waffle House CEO Walt Ehmer has died at age 58

 ATLANTA (AP) — Walt Ehmer, the president and CEO of Waffle House and a member of the board of trustees for the Atlanta Police Foundation, has died at age 58, the foundation announced Sunday.

-Ehmer joined Waffle House in 1992 and quickly rose to senior leadership, becoming president of the company in 2002, and later adding the titles of CEO and chairman, according to information from Georgia Tech University, his alma mater.
+Ehmer joined Waffle House in 1992 and quickly rose to senior leadership, becoming president of the company in 2002, and later adding the titles of CEO and chairman, according to information from Georgia Tech, his alma mater.

 “His leadership, dedication and warmth touched the lives of many, both within the Waffle House family and beyond.
 He leaves behind a remarkable legacy," Mayor Andre Dickens said in a news release.

-Note: This story was first published on Sept.
-8, 2024.
-It was updated on Sept.
-9, 2024, to correct the name of Waffle House CEO Walt Ehmer’s alma mater.
-It is Georgia Tech, not Georgia Tech University.